 Rocky Mount City Lake and Park

 City Lake is a beloved landmark of Rocky Mount.
-The picturesque scenery is a serene way to unwind in the city on the half mile loop around the sparkling waters.
-It’s a beautiful place to pack a picnic – we love to get our provisions from the sandwich shop NABS on Main Street or Smith’s Red and White country market.
+This is where you’ll find picturesque scenery and a serene way to unwind in the city on the half mile loop around the sparkling waters.
+It’s a beautiful place to pack a picnic – we love to get our provisions from the sandwich shop NABS on Main Street or Smith’s Red and White Country Market.

 Rocky Mount Farmers Market

-The farmers market in Rocky Mount may be small, but it’s packed with high quality goods.
-It’s hosted every Saturday morning in the historic district and offers fresh produce from local farms and handmade artisan wares.
+The farmers market in Rocky Mount may be small, but it’s packed with high quality goods to go home with.
+Hosted every Saturday morning in the historic district and offering fresh produce, head here to support local farms and artisans.

 Tar River Flea Market